Camilla-sw/Capstone/README.md

 ## Predicting Outcomes of Rocket Launches

 This research project aims to predict if the Falcon 9 first stage will land successfully.
-SpaceX's Falcon 9 rocket launches are advertised to save cost by 60% because SpaceX can reuse the first stage.
-Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
+SpaceX's Falcon 9 rocket launches are advertised to save cost by 60% if SpaceX can reuse the first stage.
+Determining the outcome of the first stage lauch will be important for evaluating costs.

 ### Project Contents: